jouni/j-elements/docs/pages/research/other.md

 Using the `theme` attribute  is likely not a big issue for most developers, as copy-pasting code from examples is easy enough, and the exact API naming is perhaps not much of a concern.
 Styling sub-components is a case that needs a solution, though, so without the `theme` attribute the `class` attribute would need to be copied to sub-components.

 One aspect where the `theme` attribute is clearly worse than the standard `class` attribute is the DOM API for manipulating the values.
 Adding, removing, and toggling class names is very easy through the `classList` API, whereas with the `theme` attribute developers have to manually manipulate a space-separated string value.
+Though, component variants are most often statically defined and not modified at runtime, so this could be an irrelevant point.

+CSS selector performance could be an issue to consider, as class selectors are faster than attribute selectors, especially in Safari using global styles ([source](https://nolanlawson.com/2022/06/22/style-scoping-versus-shadow-dom-which-is-fastest/)).

 ## Theme implementation